 Synbiotics have always been an attractive choice for promoting the health of the gut microbiome, as they combine friendly bacteria, along with an appropriate food source for good bacteria, in one supplement.

 This can be very helpful, as the microbes in our gut are strongly influenced by our environment, including universally common factors such as diet, medication use, stress levels and exercise.
 Depletion of beneficial bacteria, because of an unhealthy diet low in fruit and vegetables, or antibiotic intake, can upset the delicate balance of our gut microbiome and allow the growth of less desirable micro-organisms.
-This is known as dysbiosis (Glossary definiton: dysbiosis).
+This is known as dysbiosis.
+Learn more by reading What is dysbiosis?
 Using a synbiotic ensures that the probiotics in the supplement will have a food source in the gut, though it is still important to eat a healthy balanced diet full of fruit and vegetables.

 Synbiotics can be a very effective way of supporting overall gut health.
 Not only do the prebiotics they contain feed the probiotic bacteria in the supplement, they also feed the populations of indigenous natural friendly bacteria that inhabit our gut.
 There are vast differences in the bacterial composition of the gut microbiome between individuals, with each person having their own unique gut microbiome pattern constantly fluctuating over a lifetime3.
 Encouraging the growth of our own unique friendly bacteria populations is appealing as increased diversity of the bacteria in our gut is associated with better health4.

-You can find a synbiotic combination of researched strains and prebiotic (FOS) in OptiBac For every day (30 capsules)
+You can find a synbiotic combination of researched strains and prebiotic (FOS) in Optibac Every Day (30 capsules)

 Before buying a synbiotic supplement, it is worth remembering that not everyone tolerates prebiotics well, whether in diet or supplement form.
 In those suffering with severe IBS, it is very common to have a sensitivity to prebiotics.
 Individuals may complain of increased bloating, gas, abdominal pain and cramping after ingesting a prebiotic due to excessive bacterial fermentation and subsequent gas production.
 Often these effects will subside as the microbiome adjusts but some individuals may find that they always struggle to digest certain types of prebiotic fibres.
 Often IBS sufferers may be put on a low FODMAP diet for a short time under the care of a healthcare practitioner.
 This diet is low in fermentable fibres including prebiotics and is designed to help alleviate these troublesome symptoms of IBS5.